The Crazy History Of Poker

 OVERVIEW

 The history of poker is a history of transformation.
 From ancient dice and early card games, to Mississippi riverboats and Wild West saloons, to the neon glow of Las Vegas and the digital revolution, poker has never stopped evolving.
+With further American developments such as the introduction of wild cards, lowball, split-pot poker, and community card poker games between 1875 and 1925, the game continued to diversify and grow in popularity.

-Yet through all its changes, poker's heart remains the same: the thrill of the gamble, the art of the bluff, and the pursuit of fortune.
+Yet through all its changes, poker’s heart remains the same: the thrill of the gamble, the art of the bluff, and the pursuit of fortune.
+Modern poker now encompasses a wide range of variants and is shaped by recent developments in broadcasting and online play, making it more accessible and exciting than ever before.

 Today, Texas Hold’em dominates the global stage, from the World Series of Poker to online tournaments streamed to millions.
 But every variant, from Five-Card Draw to Omaha, carries a piece of poker’s colourful past.